NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

 ![](../images/cyl_nonaxisymmetric_source_flux_vs_m.png#center)

-Note: in a simulation with `m = 0`, the real and imaginary parts of the fields are decoupled.
+Note: in a simulation with $m = 0$, the real and imaginary parts of the fields are decoupled.
 As a runtime optimization, Meep simulates only the *real* part of the fields for this case which roughly halves the number of floating-point operations during timestepping.
 However, using purely real fields effectively *halves* the current source.
 Combining the results of the different $m$-simulations correctly using the Fourier-series expansion of the fields requires either setting `force_complex_fields=True` or multiplying the power from the `m = 0` run by four.
 This tutorial uses the former approach since the cost for using complex fields for only a single run among many is usually insignificant.

 As a demonstration, we compute the [extraction efficiency of an LED](https://meep.readthedocs.io/en/latest/Python_Tutorials/Local_Density_of_States/#extraction-efficiency-of-a-light-emitting-diode-led) from a point dipole at $r = 0$ and three different locations at $r > 0$.
 The test involves verifying that the extraction efficiency is independent of the dipole location.
 The results are compared to an [identical calculation in 3d](https://github.com/NanoComp/meep/blob/1fe38999997f1825054fc978e473327c77169671/python/examples/extraction_eff_ldos.py#L100-L187) for which the extraction efficiency is 0.333718.